 Complete attention is always required while driving, and you should be ready to take action and apply the brakes and/or steer the vehicle to avoid crashes.
 AEB may slow the vehicle to a complete stop to try to avoid a potential crash.
-If this happens, AEB may stop the vehicle momentarily.
-Firmly press the accelerator to continue driving.
+If this happens, AEB may hold the vehicle at rest momentarily.
+Firmly press the accelerator to release the braking.